AdaCore/gnatstudio/docs/users_guide/extending.rst

   directories, separated by semicolons (';') on Windows systems and colons (':') on Unix systems.
-All files in these directories with the appropriate extensions are automatically loaded by default by GPS, unless overriden by the user through the :guilabel:`Plug-ins` editor.
+All files in these directories with the appropriate extensions are automatically loaded by default by GPS, unless overridden by the user through the :guilabel:`Plug-ins` editor.

   This is a convenient way to have project-specific customization files.
 You can, for example, create scripts or icons that set the